-It was July 2017 and I saw a comment on some online conversation how it its possible to make yarn out of stinging nettle.
-Currently there is an online store for ecological Nettle and Hemp fibre fabrics and selected products made from those special fabrics.
-The Isonokkoset has gained from that July, since the comment grows in the yard, its leaves are utilized in cooking and drinks and baskets tried hand to make fibre.
-The history and structure of the Isonokkonen have also become quite familiar.
+It was July 2017 when I saw a comment on some online conversation how it its possible to make yarn out of The Stinging nettle.
+Currently there is an online store for fabrics and selected finished products made from those special fabrics.

-It is an ancient fibrous plant whose silky-fine fibres were stompted into royal garments and sheets.
+The Stinging nettle is an ancient bast fibre whose silky-fine fibres were used in royal garments and sheets.
 Cower, more easily generated fibres are ideal for bags and fishing nets.
-They could be dismantled and remade into a second product, that is, fibre was really appreciated.
+They could be dismantled and remade into a second product, that is, fibre was highly valued.

-The Isonokkonen, a scientific named Urtica dioica, has some kindred plants, which are all commonly referred to as nettle.
-In its products, Knokkon only uses the growing great-occult in Europe, which is the most common type of hives in Europe, and whose fibre content and qualities are excellent.
+The Stinging nettle (urtica dioica), has some relative plants, which are all commonly referred to as nettle.
+Knokkon only uses the European Stinging nettle which is the most common type of nettle in Europe, and whose fibre content and qualities are exquisite.

 Knokkon uses German and fibre hemp in its products, as well as Turkish cotton.
 Transport distances can be kept short by acquiring materials as close as possible.
 The material is imported in large quantities at a time and the production is ecological and responsible.
 The least strenuous option is sought in all activities.
-Fabrics are made in Turkey, Lithuania and Finland.
-Selected products are manufactured in Lithuania and Finland.
+Fabrics are weaved in Finland and selected finished products are sewn in Finland.